-Pay attention to the temperature and adjust it to keep the ribs cooking at about 300F degrees.
+- Pay attention to the temperature and adjust it to keep the ribs cooking at about 300°F.

 Let Rest & Serve

 The spicy dry-rub recipe came from TV Chef Nathan Lyon.
-Lois and I met him at the Business of Food Conference at James Madison University a couple years ago.
-We bought his cookbook, Great Food Starts Fresh, and are delighted we did.
-His dry rub makes the best dry rub ribs (pork baby back ribs) that I have ever tasted, and Lois loved them too.
-She’s not a big meat eater, so that’s saying something!
+Lois and I met him at the Business of Food Conference at James Madison University a few years ago.
+We bought his cookbook, Great Food Starts Fresh (affiliate link), and are delighted we did.
+His dry rub makes the best dry rub for pork baby back ribs that I have ever tasted, and Lois loved them too.
+She's not a big meat eater, so that's saying something!